Health Care Providers

-Given the role that illness plays in school absenteeism, healthcare providers have an important role in ensuring students do not miss school unnecessarily because of chronic illness or lack of access to health care.
-Read this Making the Case handout to learn why health care providers should care about attendance and what you can do.
-Strategies for Attendance Awareness Month include:
+Given the role that illness plays in contributing to school absences, health providers and school nurses have an important role in ensuring students do not miss school unnecessarily because of chronic illness or lack of access to health care.
+Read this handout to learn why health care providers should care about attendance and what they can do.

 The National Collaborative on Education and Health has created these summaries of research connecting health and chronic absence:

 These fliers help parents decide when their children are too sick for school.

 School Nurses: The National School Nurses Association created this handout explaining the role they play in addressing chronic absence

 California School Health Centers Association produced , Connecting Students to Mental Health Services: Creative Collaborations, Funding, and Evidence-Based Practices, a toolkit that includes a section on how to identify and intervene with chronically absent students.

 Children’s Health Fund created, What Can I Do to Improve My Students’ Attendance?, a toolkit for educators with attendance team guidelines and workshop materials.

 The Healthy Schools Campaign created Addressing the Health-Related Causes of Chronic Absenteeism: A Toolkit for Action, with includes strategies for developing community and public health partners.